Water News

 Design of Private Wells Can Lead to Safer Drinking Water in Minnesota

-The study highlights a new and important finding: Controllable well construction choices, not just location and depth, influence arsenic concentrations in drinking water.
-“Chronic exposure to high levels of naturally occurring arsenic through drinking water can cause certain cancers, skin abnormalities and other adverse human health effects,” said Melinda Erickson, a USGS research hydrologist and …
+[ad_1] The study highlights a new and important finding: Controllable well construction choices, not just location and depth, influence arsenic concentrations in drinking water.
+“Chronic exposure to high levels of naturally occurring arsenic through drinking water can cause certain cancers, skin abnormalities and other adverse human health effects,” said Melinda Erickson, a USGS research hydrologist …

 Read moreDesign of Private Wells Can Lead to Safer Drinking Water in Minnesota